Types and causes of hearing loss

 Moderate hearing loss

-You may hear speech from another person speaking at a normal level, but will have difficulty understanding what is said.
-You might hear the vowels within a sentence, but will not hear the consonants.
-This makes sentence comprehension almost impossible.
+You may hear another person speaking at a normal level, but have difficulty understanding what he or she is saying.
+You might hear the vowels within a sentence, but not hear the consonants.
+This makes comprehending a sentence almost impossible.

 Severe hearing loss

 You may hear little to no speech of a person talking at a normal level and only some loud sounds.
-Very loud sounds, such as a car horn, wouldn’t likely be startling or scary in the same way it would to a person with normal hearing.
+Very loud sounds, such as a car horn, wouldn't startle you the same way as it would to a person with normal hearing.

 Profound hearing loss

-You will not hear any speech and only very loud sounds and will likely feel the vibrations of only the loudest of sounds.
+You don't hear any speech — only very loud sounds — and you feel the vibrations of only the loudest of sounds.

 Understanding the audiogram